 Do you have a strong passion for the development of Africa?
 Do you have innovative ideas on how the youth can contribute to Africa’s development?
-Do you want to work directly with the African Development Bank, UNHabitat, the African Union, and the United Nations Economic Commission for Africa?
-Do you want to attend meetings at the UN Headquarters in New York?
+Do you want to expand your network by working directly with the African Union, United Nations ECOSOC, United Nations Economic Commission for Africa, World Bank, African Development Bank, the International Trade Centre and/or YALI?
+Do you want to attend meetings at the UN Headquarters in New York or World Bank in Washington DC or globally once the pandemic is over?
 Do you love to network and meet people from all over the world?
 Then this position is for you!

 YALDA US has a vacancy for the position of Administrative Assistant Intern reporting directly to the YALDA US President.